hindu-comm/mail_stream_advaita-l/2017/04/An_interesting_episo/134__V_Subrahmanian.md

 advaita-l at lists.advaita-vedanta.org> wrote:

 > > Slowly he changed due to the effect of Maha Periyava who weaned him from
-> ​> ​
+> >
 > useless rationalism.
-> R​eason is a faculty which a man developed in the course of evolution.
+> Reason is a faculty which a man developed in the course of evolution.
 > It has srved and is serving him well.
 Reasoning is behind the spectacular
 > advanced of humanity.
 > Realising this Sankara tried through his bhashyas to establish advaita
 > rationally.
-> All of us on this list strive to present advaita on a rational basis.​
+> All of us on this list strive to present advaita on a rational basis.
 > If not the volume of material passing through this list is a waste.
 >